mattermost/mattermost-handbook/operations/research-and-development/product/technical-writing-team-handbook/README.md

 You can read more about the review process [here](https://developers.mattermost.com/contribute/getting-started/code-review).

+You can find additional guidance around formatting [here](https://handbook.mattermost.com/operations/operations/company-processes/publishing/publishing-guidelines/voice-tone-and-writing-style-guidelines/documentation-style-guide#using-restructuredtext-markup-rst).

+Once your PR is submitted, there's a review process that includes an editorial review, a PM review, and sometimes a dev review.
+During the editorial review, editors may make punctuation and/or terminology changes and commit them to save time on the review process.
+This only applies to punctuation/terminology - content suggestions and questions will follow the usual review and discussion process.

+Once the review is complete, we'll move your contribution to the appropriate part of [docs.mattermost.com](https://docs.mattermost.com) \(if it's not there already\) and then merge it.
+We'll share the URL and you can edit it at any time if you need to.

 ### Submitting documentation with your PR

 We want to empower everyone to contribute to our documentation, and be comfortable submitting documentation for contributions.
 As such, we don't expect every contribution to adhere to our style guide when first submitted.